 Is smart apartment technology missing from your multifamily utility management strategy?

-Enhance your multifamily utility management with smart apartment technology to lower utility usage and costs and improve vacant unit expense management.
+Improve your multifamily utility management by implementing smart apartment technology to lower utility usage and vacant unit utility costs.

 With residents working from home, schooling from home, and going out less thanks to the COVID-19 pandemic, multifamily communities are consuming more energy and water than ever before.